kaist-dmlab/k-Medoid/README.md

 ##7.
 Experiment
 Our shell scripts for all our experiments are included in [scripts](scripts).
  - Accuracy and efficiency experiment (Figure 5 and 7)
-  - This experiment is accuracy/efficiency comparison of eight parallel algorithms for the four real datasets when k is set to be 10,25, and 50.
+  - This experiment is accuracy/efficiency comparisons of eight parallel algorithms
+  - Run all algorithms on the four real datasets when k is set to be 10,25, and 50.
  - Convergence experiment (Figure 8)
   - ddd
  - Scalability experiment (Figure 9)